Questions and Answers – Definitions of Haute Cuisine Courture

 Can you help me understand what the correct English term actually is.
 Unfortunately, and probably as you have encountered many time before, this is terribly urgent.
 Your help will be greatly appreciated.
 Best regards from Stockholm, Sweden. – Catherine (3/28/00)

 Haute Cuisine – Food that is prepared in an elegant or elaborate manner; the very finest food.
 The French word “haute” translates as “high” or “superior.”
 Cuisines translates as “cooking” in general.

 Haute Cuisine Couture – It means “Recipe for Comfort” and it relates to the fashion world.
-It is first and foremost a form of expertise or savoir faire, involving a craft that has endured for more than one hundred and fifty years.
-The origins of haute couture date back to Charles Frédéric Worth who, in 1858, founded the first true house of haute couture at 7, rue de la Paix, in Paris, creating original models for individual clients.
+It is first and foremost a form of expertise or savoir fare, involving a craft that has endured for more than one hundred and fifty years.
+The origins of haute couture date back to Charles Fric Worth who, in 1858, founded the first true house of haute couture at 7, rue de la Paix, in Paris, creating original models for individual clients.
 Haute couture involves craftsmanship, the skill of the seamstress and embellisher (feather makers, embroiderers, milliners) who, each season, create the finery of the exceptional.

 Hot and Cold Kitchen means Hot and Cold food Competitions in the World Culinary Cup Competition.

 Hot and Cold Food Competitions – Several teams of five members each will represent the United States, Canada, Norway, Hungary, Argentina, Azerbaijan, and Switzerland.
 On each of the four days of the competition, two teams will participate in a both hot and cold food competition.